backstage/backstage/.changeset/thick-snails-travel.md

 '@backstage/plugin-catalog': minor
 ---

-Properly support both function- and string-form visibility filter expressions
+Properly support both function- and string-form visibility filter expressions in the new extensions exported via `/alpha`.